rdaly525/coreir/doc/GettingStarted.md

 # Getting Started
 This guide is meant to be a gentle introduction into the CoreIR API.
 You will build up a Module and a Generator from scratch.

+If you have not built coreir yet, please follow the INSTALL.md guide.

 `>cd tutorial/hellocounter`

 ## HelloModule